 We close today's lesson with a prayer voiced by Jesus himself on our behalf.
 We Christians desperately need Jesus interceding for us in a way that pleases the Almighty.
-Notice that Jesus does not ask His Father to save His city or His nation.
+Notice that Jesus does not ask His Father to save His city or His nation and the innocent, righteous people in it.
 He asks for the unity of ALL those who believe in Him, through the glory and love that His Father has given Him, and He now gives us.

 “I pray also for those who will believe in me through their (the disciples) message, that all of them may be one, Father, just as you are in me and I am in you.
 May they also be in us so that the world may believe that you have sent me.
 I have given them the glory that you gave me, that they may be one as we are one— I in them and you in me—so that they may be brought to complete unity.
 Then the world will know that you sent me and have loved them even as you have loved me.
 Father, I want those you have given me to be with me where I am, and to see my glory, the glory you have given me because you loved me before the creation of the world.
 Righteous Father, though the world does not know you, I know you, and they know that you have sent me.
 I have made you known to them, and will continue to make you known in order that the love you have for me may be in them and that I myself may be in them."
 John 17:20-26